CCBDA-UPC/Assignments-2020/Lab03.md

 1. Name and email of the members of the group
 2. Link to your dataset created in task 3.4.
-3. Add any comment that you consider necessary
+3. Add any comment that you consider necessary at the end of the 'README.md' file